yaguilar1999/kwk-swarovski-announcement-kode-with-karlie-stl/README.md

 <img src="https://s3.amazonaws.com/upperline/curriculum-assets/Swarvoski-KarlieKloss-BeBrilliant.png" width="250px" align="right" hspace="10" style="border-radius: 20px; margin: 0px 0px 15px 15px;">

 Karlie has been named the brand-new face of jewelry powerhouse Swarovski.
 She will be featured wearing the brand's luxe products across both digital and traditional campaign platforms for the next two years.
+Today you are the developer and Swarovski is the client.
 You've been tasked to design a landing page that makes their official announcement.